dceddia/dceddia.github.io/source/_posts/2014-12-06-weekend-launch-supr-ninja.markdown

 **2:35pm EST**<br>
 Stripe account is set up, but SSL is required before I can accept payments through my site (DNS isn't resolving yet, either).

+**3:15pm EST**<br>
+I set up an account with [SSLMate](https://sslmate.com/), a super awesome service that lets you buy SSL certificates through the command line.
+It saves a ton of hassle if you're on a Linux server.
+Next step is to buy the cert.
+But first, an update...

+I thought I should write a little more about what I'm planning to do, too.

+#### The plan for supr.ninja

+I already mentioned that I want to help people finish projects.
+So here's why.
+This has been a struggle of mine for a while -- I start tons of little things, but very few of them are ever really completed.
+I've got this Projects folder on my laptop that's just a graveyard of Things That Never Came To Be.

+So what I'm saying is -- failing to follow through on things is a pain point I understand.
+And I'm guessing that a lot of other people have this problem too.

+So, with supr.ninja, the plan is to offer a service that will help keep people motivated.
+It's a very personalized service, one-on-one, me and you.
+You sign up for a batch of "checkups" -- little nuggets of time, where I will contact you however you prefer and spend a couple minutes chatting with you about your project.
+You tell me how it's going, whether you're making progress, and if there are things you're stuck on.
+I'll offer whatever advice I can and prod you with a Motivation Stick if it seems like you're giving up.

+For contact options, the plan is to offer both **voice** and **text** options.
+Google Hangouts, Skype, text messages, emails, Twitter, however you want to interact.
+Each checkup will be a quick, 5-minute call, or a small email exchange.
+Pricing-wise, I'm thinking a voice call will be ~$10 and a text interaction will be ~$3.
+They can be daily, a few times a week, once a month, whatever you want.
+You'll pick a slot from the available times and I'll contact you at your chosen time.

+I'm thinking of starting off by accepting a very small group of beta users, 5 to 10.
+This will keep it manageable and allow me to offer personalized service while learning how this will work.

+If you've got any thoughts, feedback, think the idea sucks, whatever -- leave a comment down below or tweet me <a href="https://twitter.com/intent/tweet?screen_name=dceddia" class="twitter-mention-button" data-related="dceddia">Tweet to @dceddia</a>
+<script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0],p=/^http:/.test(d.location)?'http':'https';if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src=p+'://platform.twitter.com/widgets.js';fjs.parentNode.insertBefore(js,fjs);}}(document, 'script', 'twitter-wjs');</script>